The-H-Project/GettingCleaningData/README.md

 3. The 'run_analysis.R' file is sourced and run within R.

 ## Output
 The output file 'output.txt' is a space-delimited file that summarizes the mean and standard deviation of selected variables for the subjects and activities in the dataset.
+This product is a 'wide-form' of tidy data.

 'output.txt' is placed into the current working directory, and may be read back into R with a read.table or fread (requires the data.table package) statement, for example: